BSc (Hons) Pharmaceutical and Cosmetic Science with Foundation Year

 The aim of the module is to enable you to plan, execute and report results of a research project in the area of pharmaceutical sciences, using a range of appropriate resources and methodology.

 Within this module, you will gain information relating to pharmaceutical manufacturing processes and the associated regulatory controls to ensure consistency of patient safety.

 The module is designed to provide you with the concepts and practical experience necessary to pursue a career in an analytical role in the pharmaceutical industry, and to be aware of the limitations of analytical techniques upon which you may rely for information.

-Advanced Delivery Systems
+Advanced Therapies and Delivery Systems

 This module will present and illustrate methods for the formulation and application of advanced drug delivery systems.

 The aim of this module is to gain an awareness and understanding of preclinical testing and management and regulation of clinical trials in the process of drug development.